-- It should be possible to use a centralized approach to do the DN/UID mapping in a consistent manner which provides a good level of abstraction for users so they will not be involved in dealing with low level details of platforms. - · Policy based user access - Site administrators should be able to ban users based on DNs, CAs, VOs for the whole site or over multiple services. - The banning list and other policies can be created and written down in a well defined way, e.g. by using a language to create and customize policies. - Support for single-user and multi-user pilot jobs - Pilot jobs are submitted through pilot submitter and the real owner of the jobs until they start execution on the worker nodes are not known which is important in the case of accounting.
-Using a service, it should be possible to map users to a particular POSIX UID/GID. - This requirement is possibly not equally urgent as the other two, since authorization problems are only expected for multi-user pilot jobs.
+- 1. Identical user mapping functionality - a.
+It should be possible to use a centralized approach to do the DN/UID mapping in a consistent manner which provides a good level of abstraction for users so they will not be involved in dealing with low level details of platforms. - 2.
+Policy based user access - a.
+Site administrators should be able to ban users based on DNs, CAs, VOs for the whole site or over multiple services. - b.
+The banning list and other policies can be created and expressed in a well defined way, e.g. by using a language to create and customize policies. - 3.
+Support for single-user and multi-user pilot jobs - a.
+Pilot jobs can be submitted through pilot agents.
+In this case, the real owner of the jobs is unknown until they start execution on the worker nodes.
+This information is important in the case of accounting.
+Using a service, it should be possible to map users to a particular POSIX UID/GID.
+This requirement is possibly not equally urgent as the other two, since authorization problems are only expected for multi-user pilot jobs.

-2.8.3 ARGUS
+2.8.3 Argus

-EMI has selected the ARGUS authorization framework as general approach for user authorization based on the common SAML profile which shall be supported over all middleware stacks.
+EMI has selected the Argus authorization framework as general approach for user authorization based on the common SAML profile which shall be supported over all middleware stacks.

-ARGUS is an authorization system for distributed services such Compute Elements, Portals and Worker Nodes and it replaces the Site Central Authorization Service (SCAS) as used in different gLite tools and several non-Webservice based Globus Toolkit 4 components.
-In order to achieve this consistency a number of points must be addressed.
-ARGUS consists in several distinct components (Figure 2).
+Argus is an authorization system for distributed services such Compute Elements, Portals and Worker Nodes and it replaces the Site Central Authorization Service (SCAS) as used in different gLite tools and several non-Webservice based Globus Toolkit 4 components.
+In order to achieve consistency a number of points must be addressed.
+Argus consists of several distinct components (Figure 2).
 The first component is the Policy Administration Point (PAP for short) service where all policies are defined and stored.
 Second, authored policies must be evaluated in a consistent manner; this task is performed by the Policy Decision Point (PDP).
 And finally, the data provided for evaluation against policies must be consistent; this is done by the Policy Enforcement Point (PEP).
 The interfaces to the PAP and PDP daemons are standardized and well defined.
 PEP uses a proprietary protocol.